talmonf/kombuchify.github.io/docs/tools-and-gear.md

 To take of a piece of a SCOBY that _grew fat_ you just need to gently peel of a layer.

-If giving it away don't forget to give also roughly one cup of already fermented Kombucha so that the SCOBY stays safe and so that the person can easily start his brewing.
+If giving it away don't forget to give also roughly one cup of already fermented kombucha so that the SCOBY stays safe and so that the person can easily start his brewing.

 :::

-<details><summary>🇨🇭 Advice for people living in Switzerland</summary>
+<details><summary>🇨🇭 Online chat group for sharing SCOBYs in Switzerland</summary>

 Join [this Telegram group](https://t.me/scobysch) chat to find and share free SCOBYs locally!